Best Pregnancy Safe Sunscreen (Updated 2026 Guide)

 CAUTION

 Phenoxyethanol is a preservative in cosmetics and personal care products.
 Has FDA warnings for nursing products due to central nervous system effects.
-A preservative that has FDA warnings for nursing products due to potential central nervous system effects in infants.
-While commonly used, fragrance free mineral sunscreens often use safer preservative alternatives.
+Phenoxyethanol is a sunscreen preservative flagged for caution because FDA warnings for nursing products have cited central nervous system effects.

 Found in 122 of 343 products (36%)